Financial help

 Gambling: you shouldn't gamble any money if you can't afford to lose it.
 Be Gamble Aware offer free, confidential help and support to anyone who’s worried about their/someone else’s gambling.
 Pause and Take Time to Think to use safer gambling tools to stay in control.
 All responsible betting and gaming websites offer a range of ways to help you manage your spend, time and cool off when you need to.

-Credit report: you can view this by checking with a credit reference agency such as Experian or Equifax.
+Credit report: you can check your score for free with a credit reference agency such as Experian or Equifax but make sure you cancel free trials before any payments are due to start.
+Each agency will have a different scoring system.
 They record the amount of credit that has been issued under your name.
 If a fraudster was to try and gain credit under your name, this will be highlighted in your credit report.
 Money Saving Expert provides information on how to check your credit report for free and what to look for.

 Benefits